dclelland/UrsusChat/README.md

 ### Chat row

-- [ ] Review what UI components we'll need (avatars, timestamps (as table view accessories), etc.)
+- [ ] Messages from self should be right-aligned, with no avatar or username
+- [ ] Sequential messages from same user should be grouped
+    - Username only visible on the first message
+    - Avatar only visible on the last message
-- [ ] Support for different `Letter` types
+- [ ] Support for different letter types
+    - `.text`: Plain text with inline formatting
+    - `.url`: Underlined with link to web view; inline images if the link is to an image
+    - `.code`: Monospaced text, show input and output separately
+    - `.me`: Italic text
-- [ ] Decide: Chat bubbles vs. plain text
+- [ ] Add accessory view timestamps once per day
-    - With chat bubbles; DMs can omit certain information like usernames and avatars
-- [ ] This will need to support inline formatting
+- [ ] Time should be visible when swiping to the left
 - [ ] Pending message handling
-- [ ] Swipe to reveal date/time
-- [ ] Context menu:
+- [ ] Context menu with option to copy the letter text
-    - Copy chat

 ### Settings view